mollyy0514/wmnl-handoff-research/iperf-script/README.md

 Let your laptop find the USB port

     $ sudo rmmod usbserial
-> You may need to rmmod other driver such as "option", "usb_wwan" first.
+> You may need to rmmod other drivers such as "option", "usb_wwan" first.

     $ sudo modprobe usbserial vendor=0x05c6 product=0x9091
 > Now, you can enter adb shell again!